-A flood having a recurrence interval that has a 0.2 percent chance of being equaled or exceeded during any given year (0.2-percentchance-annual-flood).
+A flood having a recurrence interval that has a 0.2 percent chance of being equaled or exceeded during any given year (0.2-percent-chance-annual-flood).
 The term does not imply that the flood will necessarily happen once every five hundred years.

-500-YEAR FLOODPLAIN:
+500-YEAR FLOODPLAIN: The area of land susceptible to being

-The area of land susceptible to being inundated as a result of the occurrence of a five-hundred-year flood.
+inundated as a result of the occurrence of a

-ADDITION:
+five-hundred-year flood.

-Any activity that expands the enclosed footprint or increases the square footage of an existing structure.
+ADDITION: Any activity that expands the enclosed

+footprint or increases the square footage of

+an existing structure.
-ALLUVIAL FAN FLOODING:

-A fan-shaped sediment deposit formed by a stream that flows from a steep mountain valley or gorge onto a plain or the junction of a tributary stream with the main stream.
+ALLUVIAL FAN FLOODING: A fan-shaped sediment deposit formed by a stream that flows from a steep mountain valley or gorge onto a plain or the junction of a tributary stream with the main stream.
 Alluvial fans contain active stream channels and boulder bars, and recently abandoned channels.
 Alluvial fans are predominantly formed by alluvial deposits and are modified by infrequent sheet flood, channel avulsions, and other stream processes.

-AREA OF SHALLOW FLOODING:

-A designated Zone AO or AH on the Town's Flood Insurance Rate Map (FIRM) with a one percent chance or greater annual chance of flooding to an average depth of one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable, and where velocity flow may be evident.
+AREA OF SHALLOW FLOODING: A designated Zone AO or AH on the Town's exist, where the path of flooding is unpredictable, and where velocity flow may be evident.
 Such flooding is characterized by ponding or sheet flow.